wp-plugins/iremotewp/readme.txt

 == Upgrade Notice ==
 iRemoteWP plugin will be update itself automatically.
+You can also update the iRemoteWP plugin manually via your wp-admin dashboard.